kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 4. Avoid deadlock scenario when multiple workloads are being scheduled at the same time by different schedulers.
 5. Avoid premature preemptions of already running pods in case a higher priority gang will be rejected.
-6. Support gang-level (or workload-level in general) level preemption.
+6. Support gang-level (or workload-level in general) level preemption (if pods form a gang also from a runtime perspective, they can't be preempted individually).
 7. Updating workload status and triggering rescheduling when a gang failed binding in the all-or-nothing fashion.